 Surgery of the cornea may be considered when vision deteriorates to the point that it interferes with daily activities.
 Surgery for Fuch’s Dystrophy consists of either DESK, a procedure that replaces diseases or missing endothelial cells, or corneal transplantation.
-A corneal transplanation, also known as penetratimng keratoplasty, replaces the full thickness of the cornea, and replaces it with a clear, healthy, tissue from a donor.
+A corneal transplantation, also known as penetrating keratoplasty, replaces the full thickness of the cornea, and replaces it with a clear, healthy, tissue from a donor.

 Fuchs’ Dystrophy in Patients with Cataracts